smnorris/futurefire/README.md

   - randomly place fire centres within forested area
   - create randomly oriented ellipse at fire centre with target area noted in scenario csv
   - determine how much forest is within the ellipse
-  - expand the ellipse by 1% until forest area within ellipse meets or exceeds the target burn area
+  - expand the ellipse until forest area within ellipse meets or exceeds the target burn area (default expansion is 5% area)
-  - choose the ellipse with the burned forest area closest to the target burn area
+  - choose the ellipse with the burned forest area closest to the target burn area (from the final two expansions)
-  - note the burn in the output burn image
+  - record the burn in the output burn image
-  - note that the burn has occured in the forest image
+  - record that the burn has occured in the forest image

 Once all fires have been placed for the given region / run / year:
   - set burned areas in the forest image back to forest if the regen interval has taken place
-  - export burn geotiff and generate / export a salvage geotiff (areas of burn that overlaps the buffered roads image) to the folder defined in config `output`
+  - export burn geotiff

+Finally, generate / export a salvage geotiff (areas of burn that overlap the buffered roads image) to the `output` folder defined in config

 # Development and testing